EmbodyTheLogos/distracted_driver_classification/README.md

 ## RUN MODELs ON RASPBERRY PI 4

-### For mod_6, mod_7, mod_8, mod_9, and mod_10 they are:
-	-mod_6 is actually mod_10 in the paper
- 	-mod_7 is actually mod_9 in the paper
-  	-mod_8 is actually mod_8 in the paper
-   	-mod_9 is actually mod_7 in the paper
-    -mod_10 is actually mod_6 in the paper

 ### 1. Update the system:
 sudo apt-get update
 sudo apt-get upgrade

 ### 2. Update pip3:
 pip3 install --upgrade pip

 ### 3. Install tensorflow lite:
 pip3 install tflite_runtime==2.9.1

 ### 4. In the "raspberry pi" folder, there are two folders, "prepare for evaluation" and "evaluation":
 -The "prepare for evaluation" contain code that converts the normal models to tflite models.

 -The "evaluation" folder contain code to evaluate the proposed model vs the original model on test data.
 Therefore, copy the "test_data.pickle" and your tflite models to this folder if you want to evaluate the models.